-In real life, we cannot calculate bias and hence error as we do in figure 4.6; the validation error in figure 4.7 is an estimate of that except that it also contains noise: Even if we have the right model that there is no bias and large enough data that variance is negligable, there may still be nonzero validation error.
+In real life, we cannot calculate the bias and hence the error as we do in figure 4.6; the validation error in figure 4.7 is an estimate of that except that it also contains the variance of the noise: Even if we have the right model where there is no bias and large enough data that variance is negligible, there may still be nonzero validation error.
 Note that the validation error of figure 4.7 is not as V-shaped as the error of figure 4.6 because the former uses more training data and we know that we can constrain variance with more data.
-Indeed we see in figure 4.5(d) that even the fifth-order polynomial behaves like a third-order where there is data; for example, at the two extremes where there are fewer data points, it is not as accurate.
+Indeed we see in figure 4.5d that even the fifth-order polynomial behaves like a third-order where there is data-note that at the two extremes where there are fewer data points, it is not as accurate.